HumaIlyas/DjangoNews/README.md

 Chrome developer tools were used throughout the project for testing and solving problems with responsiveness and style issues.

 ## Compatibility testing
-The website was tested across multiple virtual mobile devices and browsers.
+The website was tested across multiple devices such as desktop, laptops, tablets, ipads and mobiles, and browsers manually. people were asked to visit the website on a variety of devices, to setup accounts within the world news and to leave their comments and like the news.
+This feedback was very useful to determine any bugs that may have been present.

+Below are the list of Internet Browsers that were used to test the display of the website:
+* Google Chrome
+* Microsoft Edge
+* Internet Explorer
+Manual testing was carried out using the above browsers.
+No bugs or desplay issues could be identified.

 ## Issues found during site development

-### Horizontal scroll bar on the bottom of the screen
-* Horizontal scroll bar appeared on the bottom of the screen while adding different sections on the pages.<br>
+### navigation link for news categories
+* The list of different categories of news was opened on the side of the page instead of below the news categories navigation link.<br>
 I adjusted this issue:
-   * By adding a code "margin: 0 auto" in about-us and prices section.
-   * By adding a code "overflow-x: hidden" in the body.
+   *

 [Back to Table of contents](#table-of-contents)